TuxVinyards/qqX/README.md

 ## Development and Roadmap

-See the specific [wiki](https://github.com/TuxVinyards/qqX/wiki/Development) for more details
+See the specific [wiki](https://github.com/TuxVinyards/qqX/wiki/Development) for more details and for what's happening in future releases

 ## Why the Vinyards?